lab1092/blender-manual_ja/manual/sequencer/usage.rst

 ==================

 Use these shortcuts to adjust the sequence area of the VSE:
-Pan :kbd:`mmb`
+Pan :kbd:`MMB`
-Zoom :kbd:`wheel`
+Zoom :kbd:`Wheel`
-Vertical Scroll use :kbd:`Shift-wheel`, or drag on the left scroll bar.
+Vertical Scroll use :kbd:`Shift-Wheel`, or drag on the left scroll bar.
-Horizontal Scroll use :kbd:`ctrl-wheel`, or drag on the lower scroll ;bar.
+Horizontal Scroll use :kbd:`Ctrl-Wheel`, or drag on the lower scroll ;bar.
 Scale View Vertically, drag on the circles on the vertical scroll bar.
 Scale View Horizontally, drag on the circles on the horizontal scroll bar.